Alphabet (NASDAQ:GOOG) Stock Price Up 1%

-Several analysts have weighed in on GOOG shares.
-Rosenblatt Securities downgraded Alphabet from a “buy” rating to a “neutral” rating and set a $181.00 price target on the stock. in a research note on Friday, June 28th.
-TD Cowen increased their price target on shares of Alphabet from $200.00 to $220.00 and gave the stock a “buy” rating in a report on Wednesday, July 10th.
-Wolfe Research upgraded shares of Alphabet to a “strong-buy” rating in a research note on Tuesday, July 16th.
-Finally, Oppenheimer increased their price objective on shares of Alphabet from $205.00 to $210.00 and gave the stock an “outperform” rating in a research note on Wednesday, July 24th.
-One investment analyst has rated the stock with a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of $182.86.
+A number of research firms have recently commented on GOOG.
+Rosenblatt Securities cut shares of Alphabet from a “buy” rating to a “neutral” rating and set a $181.00 target price for the company. in a research note on Friday, June 28th.
+TD Cowen boosted their price objective on Alphabet from $200.00 to $220.00 and gave the stock a “buy” rating in a research note on Wednesday, July 10th.
+Oppenheimer raised their target price on Alphabet from $205.00 to $210.00 and gave the company an “outperform” rating in a research report on Wednesday, July 24th.
+Finally, Wolfe Research upgraded Alphabet to a “strong-buy” rating in a research report on Tuesday, July 16th.
+One analyst has rated the stock with a hold rating, six have assigned a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat.com, Alphabet presently has an average rating of “Buy” and an average price target of $182.86.

 Alphabet Stock Performance

-Alphabet (NASDAQ:GOOG – Get Free Report) last issued its quarterly earnings data on Tuesday, July 23rd.
-The information services provider reported $1.89 earnings per share for the quarter, topping analysts’ consensus estimates of $1.85 by $0.04.
-Alphabet had a net margin of 26.70% and a return on equity of 30.49%.
-The business had revenue of $84.74 billion during the quarter, compared to the consensus estimate of $84.22 billion.
-During the same quarter in the prior year, the firm posted $1.44 earnings per share.
-The company’s revenue was up 13.6% compared to the same quarter last year.
-Analysts forecast that Alphabet Inc. will post 7.62 earnings per share for the current fiscal year.
+Alphabet (NASDAQ:GOOG – Get Free Report) last posted its quarterly earnings results on Tuesday, July 23rd.
+The information services provider reported $1.89 EPS for the quarter, topping the consensus estimate of $1.85 by $0.04.
+Alphabet had a return on equity of 30.49% and a net margin of 26.70%.
+The business had revenue of $84.74 billion for the quarter, compared to analyst estimates of $84.22 billion.
+During the same quarter in the previous year, the firm earned $1.44 EPS.
+The company’s quarterly revenue was up 13.6% compared to the same quarter last year.
+As a group, sell-side analysts forecast that Alphabet Inc. will post 7.62 EPS for the current year.

 Alphabet Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, September 16th.
-Shareholders of record on Monday, September 9th will be issued a $0.20 dividend.
-This represents a $0.80 annualized dividend and a yield of 0.48%.
-The ex-dividend date of this dividend is Monday, September 9th.
-Alphabet’s payout ratio is currently 12.27%.
+The company also recently declared a quarterly dividend, which will be paid on Monday, September 16th.
+Stockholders of record on Monday, September 9th will be paid a $0.20 dividend.
+The ex-dividend date is Monday, September 9th.
+This represents a $0.80 annualized dividend and a dividend yield of 0.48%.
+Alphabet’s dividend payout ratio (DPR) is 12.27%.

 Insider Activity